Piro2maniC/ADV-Mission01-frontend/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This is a web page built according to the wireframe in the Project Brief that has also been made responsive on mobile screens.
+This Is the frontend app for the Turners AI solution prototype.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>